Locomotion (Orchestral Manoeuvres in the Dark song)

 "Locomotion" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 2 April 1984 as the lead single from their fifth studio album, Junk Culture (1984).
-It was one of the band's biggest European hits, charting within the Top 5 in the UK, Ireland, Belgium and the Netherlands while also peaking at No. 14 in West Germany.
-"Locomotion" has been included on every OMD singles and greatest hits compilation album.
+Following the critical and commercial disappointment of the experimental Dazzle Ships (1983), "Locomotion" represented a move toward more radio-friendly material for OMD.
+It became one of the band's biggest European hits, charting within the Top 5 in the UK, Ireland, Belgium and the Netherlands, while also peaking at No. 14 in West Germany.

+"Locomotion" has received polarised responses from critics and fellow artists.
+The track has nevertheless been included on every OMD singles and greatest hits compilation album, and remains a fixture in the group's live sets.

 Background

 "Locomotion" was recorded during the last week of sessions at Montserrat before the drums were overdubbed at ICP Studios in Brussels.
 The original song was combined with a steel drum rhythm that Paul Humphreys had written the previous week, and a bass line and piano that Gordian Troeller (the band's manager) contributed.
 The Fairlight CMI sampler was used to create the song's bass line, which according to bassist Andy McCluskey, "...was sampled and sequenced all in one go on the Fairlight."
 The track was mixed and the brass added at Wisseloord Studios in the Netherlands; the brass arrangements were made by Tony Visconti.
 The song marries downcast lyrics with upbeat melodies.

 Jean-Pierre Berckmans shot the official video.
 Taking advantage of where they were living at the time, the band filmed this video in the cities of Ostend and Brussels in Belgium.
 Frontman Andy McCluskey recalled, "Funniest part of it was trying to look like we were on a Caribbean cruise in the middle of Ostend harbour at 2 in the morning on that sailing ship and you can see the hot air coming out as breath when I'm singing!"
 The Belgian model Anne Beyens appears in the video.

 Live recordings of "Locomotion" have been issued on the 12" releases of the singles "La Femme Accident" (1985) "If You Leave" (1986) and the second CD single of "Everyday" (1993), as well as on the Architecture & Morality & More and Live in Berlin albums.